argentsea/docfx/tutorials/quickstart1.md

 ﻿# QuickStart One

-This article will breeze you through a simple setup of ArgentSea for non-sharded data access.
+This article will step you through a simple setup of ArgentSea for non-sharded data access.
 This presentation introduces concepts which are further elaborated in the [subsequent article](quickstart2.html).
 It assumes that you are using *.NET Core* in some flavor of *Visual Studio*.

-If you get stuck or have questions, click on one of the links to the other more in-depth articles.
+If you get stuck or have questions, click on one of the links to the other, more in-depth, articles.

 ## 1. Create a Project (or use an existing one)

 A sample QuickStart project is [here](https://github.com/argentsea/quickstarts).
 It is based on the ASP.NET API project type.

-If you create an empty project, you will need to ensure that appsettings.json is added.
+If you prefer to start by creating a new, empty project, ensure that appsettings.json is added.

 ## 2. Add ArgentSea to your project